medusajs/medusa/docs/content/advanced/backend/shipping/overview.md

 ---
 description: 'Learn how the shipping architecture is implemented in the Medusa server.
-This includes an overview of what the Fulfillment Provider, Shipping Profile, Shipping Option, and Shipping Methods are and how they fit into the checkout and order flow.'
+This includes an overview of what the Fulfillment Provider, Shipping Profile, Shipping Option, and Shipping Methods.'
 ---

 # Shipping Architecture Overview